HolyBlackCat/rcoro/README.md

 ```
 As you can see, our coroutines are lambda-like and are unnamed by default.
 Each has a unique type, like a lambda.

-See [this section](#returning-coroutines-from-functions-and-passing-them-around) for how to use them as normal non-lambda functions.
+See [*storing coroutines in variables*](#storing-coroutines-in-variables) for how to use them as normal non-lambda functions.

 ### Variables
 Variables must be declared with `RC_VAR(...);`.
 Failing to use this macro causes a compilation error.
-The macro is unnecessary if the variable isn't in scope at any `RC_YIELD()` calls.
+The macro is unnecessary if the variable isn't in scope at any of `RC_YIELD()` calls.
 ```cpp
 auto c = RCORO({
     // Declare a variable that should be saved into the coroutine state.